 So the issue of wild pigs is a recent and modern one.
 Ask any longtime Texas landowner, rancher, or farmer, and chances are they’ll remember the day they came.
 Chances are they haven’t left, either.

 Hogs have made themselves quite at home here.
 Pigs are intelligent, hardy animals.
 They have adapted to southern heat and hunters by turning nocturnal and nesting in dense, shady brush.
 Waterways don’t stop them – they swim, and enjoy doing so to cool off in summer.
 Fences don’t stop them either.
 As the saying goes, if it doesn’t hold water, it won’t hold hogs.
-Hogs have been known to charge through expensive fences; conventional barbed wire hardly scratches their tough, thick hides.
+Conventional barbed wire hardly scratches their tough, thick hides.